DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 ---

 At the far edge, the market thinned into people who liked the idea of being here more than they liked the items.
-One table held a velvet‑lined case full of nothing—just the outline of objects long gone.
+One table held a velvet‑lined case full of nothing - just the outline of objects long gone.

 “What is this?”
 Lina asked.